 Doom: The Dark Ages

-The game runs on the idTech 8 engine, which significantly improved the visual aspect compared to previous entries in the series.
-Out of the box, it features ray tracing, 4K resolution, highly detailed textures, realistic lighting, and rich visual effects with brutal finishing animations.
-All of this comes with good game optimization and stable frame rates.
+The game runs on the idTech 8 engine, which significantly improved the visual component compared to previous installments in the series.
+"Out of the box," it features ray tracing, 4K resolution, highly detailed textures, realistic lighting, and rich visual effects with brutal finishing animations.
+All this is accompanied by good game optimization and stable frame rates.

 The backstory of events